dolthub/docs/content/reference/cli.md

 Options are: `trace', `debug`, `info`, `warning`, `error`, `fatal` (default `info`)

 `--data-dir`:
 Defines a directory whose subdirectories should all be dolt data repositories accessible as independent databases.
+Defaults to the current directory.

 `--doltcfg-dir`:
-Defines a directory that contains configuration files for dolt
+Defines a directory that contains configuration files for dolt.
+Defaults to `$data-dir/.doltcfg`.

 `--no-auto-commit`:
 Set @@autocommit = off for the server